 - Commission ("CFTC") exempted FX Forwards from various monitoring and reporting requirements. - For the purposes of regulation, FX Forwards have been excluded from the definition of OTC derivatives, the purposes of regulation, by other regulatory and oversight authorities.
-We recommend that this apple followed by the CSA for both international consistency and to maintain the competitiveness of the Canadian investment industry.
+We recommend that this apple to lowed by the CSA for both international consistency and to maintain the competitiveness of the chadian investment industry.
 In November 2012, the U.S. Department of the Treasury issued a final determination that FX Forwards would be exempted from certain mandatory derivatives requirements as part of the implementation of the Dodd-Frank Act.
-As a result, the U.S. Commodity and Futures Trading Commission ("GFTC") exempted FX Forwards from various monitoring and reporting requirement commission ("GFTC") exempted FX Forwards from various monitoring and reporting requirement of In March 2015, the Basel Committee on Banking Supervision (the "BIS Committee") and the International Organization of Securities Commissions ("IOSCO") issued a paper on Margin Requirements for Non-Centrally Cleared Derivatives.
-In Requirement 1, paragraph 1.1, of this paper do a apply to physically settled FX forwards and swaps."

-In February 2017, the Office of the Superintendent of Financial Institutions exempted physically settled FX Forwards from the requirement to deliver initial and variation margin in Guideline E-2 Margin Requirements For Non-Centrally Cleared Derivatives.

-With respect to the FX Forwards market, the above exclusions were deemed acceptable in light of the following factors with respect to the FX Forwards market:

-a) Foreign exchange is unique as an OTC derivative in that the vast majority of FX transactions are short-term, thereby posing significantly less counterparty risk requiring oversight and regulation oversight through central banks, with a well-functioning settlement process.

-c) The transactions are often closely tied to the participants' funding and liquidity management activities.

-d) Physically settled foreign exchange transactions should be viewed as money market or funding products.
-By definit Requirements for Non-Centrally Cleared Derivatives.
+As a result, the U.S. Commodity and Futures Trading Commission ("CFTC") exempted FX Forwards from various monitoring and reporting requirements for Non-Centrally Cleared Derivatives.
+In Requirement 1, paragraph 1.1, of this pt the BIS Committee and IOSCO State that "The margin requirements described in this paper dor apply to physically settled FX forwards and swaps."
+In February 2017, the Office of the Superintendent of Financial Institutions exempted physically settled FX forwards market, the above exclusions were deemed acceptable in light of the following factors with respect to the FX Forwards market: a) Foreign exchange is unique as an OTC derivative in that the vast majority of FX transactions are short-term, thereby posing significantly less counterparty risk requiring oversight and regulation oversight through central banks, with a well-functioning settlement process. c) The transactions are often closely tied to the participants' funding and liquidity management activities. d) Physically settled foreign exchange transactions are an agreement to deliver the full principal amount of arctivities. d) Physically settled foreign exchange transactions are an agreement to deliver the full principal amount of arctivities. d) Physically settled foreign exchange transactions are an agreement to deliver the full principal amount or activities. d) Physically settled foreign exchange transacti Requirements for Non-Centrally Cleared Derivatives.
 In Requirement 1, paragraph 1.1, of this paper the BIS Committee and IOSCO state that "The margin requirements described in this paper do not - In February 2017, the Office of the Superintendent of Financial Institutions exempted physicallysettled FX Forwards from the requirement to deliver initial and variation margin in Guideline E-22